olitheolix/azrael/README.rst

 accuracy.
 All hail cloud computing :)

 Why do I bother?
-Because in a virtual world that behaves reasonably similar to the real world I can have my own space shuttle, design a sub-marine, invent my own Mars rover and test its navigation abilities on a fictitious terrain, or build a fully automated port.
+Because in a virtual world that behaves reasonably similar to the real world I can have my own space shuttle, design my own sub-marine, invent my own Mars rover with awesome navigation abilities on a fictitious terrain.
 And so can you.
 No job at NASA required.

 Project Status